eigentaylor/eigentaylor.github.io/_previews/2026-03-04-avstrategy.md

 layout: distill
 title: A Guide to Approval Voting Strategy
 date: 2026-03-06
-description: An explanation of "the leader rule" strategy in approval voting, and its positive ramifications.
+description: An explanation of the leader rule strategy in approval voting, and its positive ramifications.
 giscus_comments: true
 importance: 2
 tags: voting